Boat on water below buildings

 When choosing accommodation for your stay, we have a few favourites.

-Lower prices of Hotels.com, where after your 10th night is booked, your next night is free based on your average stay rate.
-Always great to get a bonus night.
+Hotels.com has lower prices, where after your 10th night is booked, your next night is free based on your average stay rate.
+It’s always great to get a bonus night.

 When we are staying longer and need a kitchen, we use Airbnb.